koke/wordpress-scripts/README.markdown

 A small collection of utilities to manage wordpress installations. http://people.warp.es/~koke/wordpress-scripts/

-**Waning:** these are early versions which I use for small tasks.
+**Warning:** these are early versions which I use for small tasks.
 If you find a bug or have suggestions, contact me at <jbernal@warp.es>

 Scripts